Professional Development Resources

 We’re so glad you could join us for “Creating Communities of Belonging” and we hope you feel excited and empowered to bring social-emotional learning into your educational spaces.

-Below are the resources used in our workshop, along with key definitions and suggested reading should you want to delve deeper.
-We also invite you to attend another professional development training or workshop:
+Below are the resources used in our webinar, along with key definitions and suggested reading should you want to delve deeper.
+We also invite you to attend another professional development training or workshop with us:

 Professional Development Training & Workshops